nmgountanis/fanCE/README.md

 # Flexible ANalytic Chemical Evolution

 FANC-E is an analytic one-zone chemical evolution code.
-It implements the Weinberg, Andrews, & Freudenburg (2017) analytic solution and also a solution with a rise-fall SFH: Mdotstar \propto (1-e^{-t/tau1})*e^{-t/tau2}.
+It implements the Weinberg, Andrews, & Freudenburg (2017) analytic solution for a constant, exponential declining, or linear-exponential (delayed tau) star formation history.